admpresales/simple-lft-selenium/README.md

 # simple-lft-selenium

+# Description
+This is a simple script to show using a Selenium test being augmented with LeanFT.<br>
+It is also a very good example of how to use LeanFT reporting.
 # Usage
-This is a simple script to show using a Selenium test being augmented with LeanFT.

-It is also a very good example of how to use LeanFT reporting.

 This script has been run using the Chrome driver 2.41.
 You can choose others too but just be aware i havent verified it against others.

 **NOTE:** You need to be connected to the internet the first time this is executed so the chromewebdriver gets cached to your .m2 cache